integration is the cross-repository system integration and VM validation repository for EriX.

 Current integration checks consume these marker families:

-• ERIX_BOOTLOADER:* (bootloader harness markers)
+• ERIX_BOOTLOADER:* (bootloader startup and failure markers)

 • ERIX_KERNEL:* and ERIX_KERNEL_STUB:* (kernel bring-up/test markers)